CARC 24 Active

 Cause Frequency

-Fee-for-service claim submitted for capitated service The provider submitted a fee-for-service claim for a service that is included in their capitation contract.
-The payer denies the FFS claim because the service is already compensated through the capitation payment.
-Most Common
+Fee-for-service claim for capitated service Provider submitted a fee-for-service claim for a service that should be paid through the capitation arrangement Most Common

 How to Resolve